rferraz/mirror/README.markdown

 # Requirements

 * Treetop
+* Not really a requirement, but it runs better on Ruby 1.9

 # Running

 Usage is pretty simple:

     $ ruby mirror.rb test.mirror

+Or:

     $ echo "[ 2 + 2. ] value transcribeAndBreak." | ruby mirror.rb

 # Tests